Wildhoney/Shift.js/README.md

 Mimics Gmail's checkbox filter where you hold down the shift key to select ranges.

 **Install with npm:** `npm install shift-js`.
+&hellip;We're on Bower as well: `bower install shift-js`.

 Getting Started
 --------